NativeScript/docs-v7/tutorial/ng-chapter-1.md

 <div class="exercise-end"></div>

 The `console.log()` and `console.dump()` functions are two of the many tools available when debugging your NativeScript applications.
-Later in this guide you’ll be learning about step debugging in NativeScript apps, as well as some additional developer tools.
-For now though, let’s shift our attention to how to deal with errors in NativeScript apps.
+You might want to try out [step debugging](https://www.nativescript.org/nativescript-for-visual-studio-code) as you move into more advanced developement, but for now let’s shift our attention to how to deal with errors in NativeScript apps.

 <h4 class="exercise-start">
     <b>Exercise</b>: Error handling in NativeScript